What is predictive analytics, how it works and what are its benefits

 It is crucial to take this first step correctly to ensure we will work towards the right goal and get the desired value from this initiative.

 Data cleaning and analysis.
 Next, we ensure data is ready for analysis.
-This is where statistical regression methods and machine learning techniques come into play.
+This is where statistical regression methods and Machine Learning techniques are involved.

 Predictive model development.
 Now it is time to build our predictive models.
-Analysts will generate multiple models and select the most accurate one.
+Analysts will generate multiple models and select the most accurate one (This step requires numerous interactions and testings).

 Understanding the different types of Predictive Analytics Models